FarhanMS123/farhanms123.github.io/libs/README.md

 ## Utilities

-I made many utilities scripts to help myself.
+I made much utilities scripts to help myself.
 But at that moment I never search any utilities libraries, which is Lodash should really help me at that time.
 So for you, please reference to this.

 - Lodash
 - MomentJS